Top 3 Foods for Healthy Skin

 Sulfur is a mineral that's found in foods belonging to the Allium family and they include: garlic, onions, leeks, shallots and chives.
 Sounds yummy, right?

-From acne to wrinkles, my grandmother believed that garlic, onions and other vegetables from the allium family offered many beneficial properties for healthy skin.
+My grandmother believed that garlic, onions, and other vegetables from the Allium family offered many beneficial properties for healthy skin, from acne and rosacea to lines and wrinkles.

-She couldn't explain in detail how or why, but years later after becoming a health advisor, I learned that foods high in sulfur help keep the skin smooth, strong, and elastic.
+Although she couldn't explain in detail how or why, years later, after becoming an anti-aging advisor for the Life Extension, I learned that foods high in sulfur help keep the skin smooth, strong, and elastic.

 This mineral can also help protect the skin against premature aging and ultraviolet B radiation.

-Sulfur is so important to the body that researchers considers it an important and influential mineral for optimum skin health, not to mention the whole body.
+Sulfur is so important to the body that researchers consider it an essential and influential mineral for optimum skin health, not to mention overall well-being.

 And since sulfur is a powerful antiseptic, it can also protect the skin from bacteria that can cause all sorts of skin issues like acne and pimples.
 1,2,3